-Eco-Hubs Are closed-loop systems supporting sustainability and health in NYCHA developments.
-Eco-Hubs align local green service for food, water, waste, and energy behavior change and neighborhood transformation strategically with local, city, state, national and global goals for climate and equity.
+Eco-Hubs are closed-loop systems supporting sustainability and health in NYCHA developments.
+Through green-centered service, Eco-Hubs align food, water, waste, and energy behavior change and neighborhood transformation strategically with local, city, state, national and global goals for climate and equity.

 Responsibilities include and are not limited to:

 Coordinate with the Program Manager and Operations Team to ensure a safe work environment; ensure standard signage is present at all Eco-Hubs, and ensure all equipment, infrastructure, and supplies are secured and maintained.

 Work respectfully and collaboratively with NYCHA development staff when needed, building strong relationships with Property Management and Caretaker staff as it relates to site safety, security, and the integrity of the Eco-Hub.

 Collaborate with the Operations Team to coordinate EcoHub logistics that include and are not limited to site deliveries, development, and implementation of Eco-Hub plans, Eco-Hub production, and maintenance needs, composting, etc.

 Collaborate and coordinate with the Compost Power team on maintaining the high standards of on-site composting and food scraps collection and processing.